Sleepychord/snapbatch/README.md

 snapbatch [-J your_job_name] [OPTIONS(1)...] [ : [OPTIONS(N)...]] script(0) [args(0)...]
 ```

-`snapbatch` is a replacement of `sbatch` to create a snapshot of current working directory, and submit the command to `sbatch`.\n
+`snapbatch` is a replacement of `sbatch` to create a snapshot of current working directory, and submit the command to `sbatch`.

 This command simply:
 1. commits the dirty changes of files monitored by git AND all untracked .py/.sh to a new branch.
 2. mirros this branch to the path of environment `SNAP_BATCHES`, default to `~/snapbatches`. (with `git worktree`, friendly to merge/commit/find/diff on these new workplaces than directly copying.)